Privacy policy

 1. the purposes of processing;

-6. the existence of a right to lodge a complaint with a supervisory authority
+6. the existence of a right of appeal to a supervisory authority;

-8. the existence of automated decision-making including profiling in accordance with Art.
-22 (1) and (4) GDPR and – at least in these cases – meaningful information on the logic involved and the scope and intended effects of such processing for you.
+8. the existence of automated decision-making, including profiling, in accordance with Art.
+22 (1) and (4) GDPR and – at least in these cases – meaningful information about the logic involved and the scope and intended effects of such processing for you.

 If personal data is transferred to a third country or to an international organization, you have the right to be informed about suitable guarantees in accordance with Art.
 46 GDPR in connection with the transfer.